jsor/jcarousel/plugins/control/README.markdown

 A control is basically a HTML element (`<a>`, `<button>` etc.) which scrolls the carousel when clicking on it.

+A simple basic HTML markup structure would be:

 ```html
 <!-- Wrapper -->
 <div>